How long will it take to get ready for my first 5K? How long do I need to train for my first 5K?

 P.R. stands for “personal record,” also called P.B. for “personal best,” (but the letters P.B. make me hungry, so around here we stick with P.R.).
 Enjoy each time you manage to set a record.
 A P.R. is occasion for celebration!

 Great, I understand setting a low baseline so I get better each time, but realistically, what’s a reasonable goal?
-This brings us to…

-Well, let’s do the math:
+Let’s do the math:

 - A 12-minute mile (that’s 5.0 MPH) will take you about 37 minutes